-To estimate the number of LRI incidents in 2015, the Practice Team Information dataset (PTI) was used [6].
-This dataset was collected by ISD Scotland from April 2003 to September 2013.
+To estimate prevalent cases of OMSKD in 2015, the Practice Team Information dataset (PTI) was used [6].
+This dataset was collected and maintained by ISD Scotland from April 2003 to September 2013.
 It includes information from a nationally representative 5% sample of Scottish General Practices regarding face-to-face consultations between individuals and a member of the practice team (GPs, nurses and clinical assistants).
 The presence of a unique patient-identifier on the dataset allows for the grouping of consultations for each individual.
 The reason for each consultation was coded using Read codes [7].
-The number of individuals that had a Read code specific to LRI between 1 April 2003 and 31 September 2013 were used to estimate the annual trend.
-The number of individual's were counted and if they consulted more than once in a given year, then assuming that their consultations were more than 14 days apart, additional incidents was recorded.
-We projected the estimated annual number of incidents of LRI for the time period (2003-2013) to estimate the number of incidents in 2015.
+The number of individuals that had a Read code specific to OMSKD between 1 April 2003 and 31 September 2013 were used to estimate prevalence.
+The list of Read codes we used can be consulted on the ScotPHO website [1].
+Individuals were counted once per year if they attended their GP and consulted for OMSKD.
+Individuals were only counted as prevalent cases for the year they consulted.
+In line with the GBD methodology we removed the burden of long-term outcomes of injuries [8].
+We did that by discarding from our prevalent count individuals that had had an injury in the two years prior to the OMSKD consultation.
+We projected the annual count of individuals consulting for OMSKD for the time period covered by PTI (2003-2013) to estimate the number of prevalent cases in 2015.

-Using this method of identifying the number of incidents of LRI, we estimated that there were 172,800 incidents of LRI in the Scottish population in 2015.
+Using this method of identifying prevalent cases of OMSKD, we estimated that there were approximately 185,000 individuals in the Scottish population living with OMSKD in 2015.